Real Experience at Dayone Jiangnan Station in Korea | A Complete Record from the Consultation to the Aftercare

 • Choose your treatments carefully: Understand your main needs in advance to make the consultation more efficient and avoid unnecessary additional treatments.

-• Reserve enough time for recovery: After microneedling treatments, you need at least 3 days of gentle skin care; if you opt for laser treatments, it’s best to do them on the day before your flight to Korea, as the recovery period will coincide with your return home.
-It’s not recommended to fly the same night after the treatment.
+• Reserve enough time for recovery: After microneedling treatments, you need at least 3 days of gentle skin care; if you choose laser treatment, it’s best to do it on the day before your flight to Korea, as the recovery period will coincide with your return home.
+It’s not recommended to travel by plane on the same day as the treatment.

-• Stop using certain ingredients before treatment: Avoid exfoliants, retinol, high-concentration vitamin C, etc. One week before the treatment is generally recommended; plan accordingly in advance.
+• Stop using certain ingredients before treatment: Avoid exfoliants, retinol, high-concentration vitamin C, etc. for at least a week before treatment; plan accordingly in advance.

-• Prepare your passport: Foreign patients need to present their passports for consultations, and some injection treatments require signing informed consent forms.
+• Bring your passport: Foreign patients need to present their passports for consultations, and some injection treatments require signing informed consent forms.

 • Be realistic about the results: Most non-surgical treatments require multiple sessions to achieve the best results; immediate dramatic changes are rare.

-My immediate impression of Dayone’s Jiangnan branch was that it is reliable but not particularly miraculous.
+My first impression of Dayone’s Jiangnan branch was that it is reliable but not miraculous.
 The professionalism of the doctors reassured me; they did not exaggerate the effects or push expensive treatments.
-The environment and hygiene standards were in line with those of a regular medical institution, and the service for foreigners was better than at most similar clinics.
-However, it’s not a place with cutting-edge technologies, and its treatments are similar to those offered by other reputable clinics.
+The environment and hygiene standards met those of a regular medical institution, and the service for foreigners was better than at most similar clinics.
+However, it doesn’t boast any cutting-edge technologies, and its treatments are similar to those at other well-reputed clinics.
 The results should be expected within a reasonable range.

 If you plan to undergo cosmetic treatments in Korea, Jiangnan Branch is a good option.
 With many clinics in the area, you can compare prices.
 Dayone has a stable reputation in this region.
 For reservations, I recommend using BeautsGO for your first visit, as it saves a lot of time and communication barriers.
 For those with specific treatment needs or returning for follow-up appointments, contacting the clinic directly via WhatsApp or LINE is also very convenient.